 Cheryl Soon used to play rugby professionally and was one of the best in the world.

-She was born in New Zealand’s Auckland on September 23, 1975.
-Cheryl started playing rugby when she was 16, and she has kept doing it ever since.
+She was born in Auckland, New Zealand, on September 23, 1975.
+Cheryl started playing rugby when she was 16 and has continued to do so ever since.

 Cheryl played for the Wallaroos in the 2002 and 2006 Rugby World Cups.
 She was also on the 2010 Rugby World Cup team that came in third.